shahnawaza75/react-todo-listapp/README.md

 # React to-do-list

+In this exercise, I am going to consolidate Our knowledge about React, components, props, state, and hooks, by following a tutorial.

 ## Major Technologies

 HTML5/CSS
 JAVASCRIPT(ES6)
-REST API
-NPM
+REACT

 ### Install & Setup

-In this exercise, I am going to consolidate your knowledge about React, components, props, state, and hooks, by following a tutorial.

 - Clone this project by the command: